fneves/kafka-ch-demo/README.md

+# MsgPack JSON CH Kafka Engine example

-# This repo contains an example on how to produce JSON messages compressed with msgpack into kafka, and loading them as a CH table using Kafka engine table.
+## This repo contains an example on how to produce JSON messages compressed with msgpack into kafka, and loading them as a CH table using Kafka engine table.

 ## Dependencies